Kids Vegetable kitchen Garden

 After harvesting some of our lemons, I decided to try something new — we made our very own bio enzyme at home!

-Using sliced lemon, jaggery, and water, we mixed everything in a large jar and let it ferment for a few weeks.
+Using sliced lemon, jaggery, and water, we mixed everything in a large jar in the below ratio and let it ferment for a few weeks.

 My daughter helped to pour water and peeked in every few days to check for bubbles.
 When it was finally ready, we used it as a natural floor cleaner — and she proudly said, “Our lemon cleaned the house!”

-It was such a beautiful way to show her how nothing goes to waste in nature, and how even peels can become powerful, planet-friendly products.
+It was such a beautiful way to teach her sustainability that how nothing goes to waste in nature, and how even peels can become powerful, planet-friendly products.

 What she learned: